Chinchilla Lifespan: How Long Do Chinchillas Live?

 How long do chinchillas live?

-What is a chinchilla lifespan?
-Chinchillas live 8-10 years on average in the wild, while some well cared for pet chinchillas live as long as 20 years.
-For example, the oldest living chinchilla was named Radar, and he lived to be nearly 30 years of age!
+Chinchillas live eight to 10 years on average in the wild, while some well-cared-for pet chinchillas live as long as 20 years.
+For example, the oldest chinchilla ever was named Radar, and he lived to be nearly 30 years of age.
+Wild chinchillas live in the Andes Mountains but live shorter lives due to predation, loss of habitat, and overall climate changes.
+Chinchillas are athletic and slightly delicate creatures with needs beyond those of the standard rodent.
+They are considered an endangered wild animal by the IUCN Red List.

 How long do chinchillas live?

-Chinchillas live 8-10 years on average, while some pet chins live as long as 20 years.
+Chinchillas live eight to 10 years on average, while some pet chinchillas live as long as 20 years.

 Newborn, or Kits

 Chinchillas have a gestation period of just over 100 days, making this fairly long in the grand scheme of rodents giving birth.
-However, they are born with their fur and the ability to see right after being born, another unique chinchilla trait.
+However, they are born with their fur and the ability to see right after being born, unlike most other rodents.

-Kits will need to remain with their mothers for up to ten weeks of their life.
-They need her for warmth, protection, and necessary development of social skills.
-However, kits are active and playful from their very first day on earth, making them agile and fearless!
+Kits will need to remain with their mothers for up to ten weeks of their lives.
+They need her for warmth, protection, and the necessary development of social skills.
+However, kits are active and playful from their very first day on earth, making them agile and fearless.

 Young Chinchillas

 Young chinchillas should be separated from each other during this stage of their life as well, and grouped into same sex pods.
 This is to prevent breeding, not because chinchillas prefer isolation.
-In fact, chinchillas thrive in large groups- wild chinchillas are often found in groups of 100 or more!
+In fact, chinchillas thrive in large groups and wild chinchillas are often found in groups of 100 or more.

 How long do chinchillas live?

-Clean, relatively odor-free, hyperactive and lovers of attention, chinchillas can make excellent pets for apartment dwellers in the right climate.
+Clean, relatively odor-free, hyperactive and lovers of attention, chinchillas can make excellent pets.

-After a year has passed, most chinchillas are considered adults at this time of a chinchilla lifespan.
+After a year has passed, most chinchillas are considered adults at this point in a chinchilla’s lifespan.
 They may still grow a bit, especially if they are active and hungry chins.
-They are likely to build muscle during this time, though you can’t tell underneath all of that fur!
+They are likely to build muscle during this time, though you can’t tell underneath all of that fur.

 Adult chins are ideal companions for their playful natures and unique personalities.
-They are shy often, but this means they are less likely to bite.
+They are often shy, but this means they are less likely to bite.
 Plus, they are nocturnal and love dust baths, a process that involves them rolling around in a bunch of specially formulated dust.

 How to Extend the Lifespan of Your Pet Chinchilla